 You can also create charts using the Chart menu above the data pane or the Visualization type button on an existing card.
 For the Chart menu, only charts that are compatible with your data selection will be enabled.
 For the Visualization type menu, only compatible visualizations (including maps, charts, or tables) will be displayed.

-- The Legend tab is used to view the symbols on the chart.
+The Legend tab is used to view the symbols on the chart.
 The pop out legend button displays the legend as a separate card on your page.
-You can use the legend to make selections on the chart when a subgroup is applied.
-To change the color associated with a value, click the symbol and choose a color from the palette or enter a hex value.
+You can use the legend to make selections on the chart.

 The trends for the line graph can be symbolized as a count of features over time or as a number or rate/ratio field.
 If a field is used, the values in the trend line can be calculated as the sum, minimum, maximum, average, percentile, or median of values from the field for each point in time.